Denis2054/Context-Engineering-for-Multi-Agent-Systems/README.md

 <details open>
   <summary><h2>About the Author</summary>

-### ✅ Get to know Author
+### ✅ Get to know the Author
-Denis Rothman is an AI systems architect and author known for bridging foundational AI research with modern generative and agentic architectures.
-A graduate of Sorbonne University and Paris‑Diderot University, he designed one of the earliest patented word2matrix numerical encoding systems and one of the first industrial conversational agents, deployed as an automated language teacher for Moët & Chandon and other global companies.
+Denis Rothman is an AI systems architect and author whose work bridges foundational AI research with today’s generative and agentic architectures.
+A graduate of Sorbonne University and Paris‑Diderot University, he designed one of the earliest patented *word2matrix* numerical encoding systems which was a precursor to modern embedding techniques.
+He designed one of the first industrial conversational agents, deployed as an automated language teacher for Moët & Chandon and other global companies.

-Throughout his career, Denis has built large‑scale AI systems across industries from IBM resource optimizers to worldwide Advanced Planning and Scheduling (APS) solutions.
-He has always focused on transparent, explainable, and production‑ready architectures.
+Throughout his career, Denis has built large‑scale AI systems across industries, from IBM resource optimizers to worldwide Advanced Planning and Scheduling (APS) solutions, always focusing on transparent, explainable, and production‑ready architectures.

-In recent years, he has become a leading voice in the agentic era of AI, authoring influential books on transformers, RAG pipelines, business‑ready generative AI, and now Context Engineering for Multi‑Agent Systems.
+Building on decades of applied AI engineering, he has become a leading voice in the agentic era of AI, authoring influential books on transformers, RAG pipelines, business‑ready generative AI, and now *Context Engineering for Multi‑Agent Systems*.
 His work emphasizes model‑agnostic engineering, semantic design, and the construction of resilient, domain‑independent AI systems that go far beyond prompting.

-Denis continues to publish hands‑on frameworks, open-source architectures, and practical guides that help engineers, researchers, and organizations build the next generation of verifiable, context‑driven AI systems.
+Denis continues to publish hands‑on frameworks, open‑source architectures, and practical guides that help engineers, researchers, and organizations build the next generation of verifiable, context‑driven AI systems.

 <a href="https://www.linkedin.com/in/denis-rothman-0b034043/">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" alt="LinkedIn" width="30" height="30"/>